Significant changes has been made to Historical Configuration and Log Retrieval for the new FBx meters.

 SCADA hosts that are set up to poll data using the ROC Protocol with Opcode 130 (which obtains standard history from FloBoss devices), might require some changes when trying to use the ROC Protocol to interface with the new FBx meters such as the FB1100, FB1200, FB2100, and FB2200.

 Opcode 130 is available in the FBx meters, but it is limited in what can be added to it.
-Opcode 130 is reserved only for a specific meter run; and additional points like Pressures (Casing/Tubing/Pipeline), Digital Inputs (High Level Shutdowns), Digital Outputs (ESDs), and Pulse Inputs (Accumulated Condensate/Water) cannot be added to the meter to the standard history.
+Opcode 130 is reserved only for a specific meter run; and additional points like Pressures (Casing/Tubing/Pipeline), Digital Inputs (High Level Shutdowns), Digital Outputs (ESDs), and Pulse Inputs (Accumulated Condensate/Water) cannot be added to the meter in the standard history.

 If you need to add additional points on the new FBx, you need to set up History Group 3 and use Opcode 128 to poll the data.